9dots/tech-and-tape/coder/level-2/lesson-plans/lesson-1.md

 {% table %}

 1) Distribute [Lesson 1 | Warm-up Worksheet][warm-up].
-2) Introduce the idea of reading code with care:
+2) Introduce reading code with care:
 ```
 Imagine being a computer when you read code.
 ```